 There are boundless ways to use hog plums in a variety of dishes and beverages.
 The fruit is native to the tropical regions of south and middle America and has thus been exposed to the clever gambit of the South American culinary world.
 When looking for recipes calling for these plums, be prepared for sweet, spicy, and bitter variants on an otherwise un-noteworthy fruit.

 In Mexico, the hog plum is typically pickled in vinegar, as stated above.
 With salt and chile on top, this recipe serves asa beautiful hors d’oeuvre for a hot summer day and can be served with a margarita or other mixed drink as a chaser.

 Going back to our handy Purdue article, the juice is often extracted for use in cool beverages and ice cream.
 Particularly adventurous fruit-lovers might try freezing the plums, but they can also be eaten out-of-hand.

 The young leaves are typically roasted and used as greens.
 Guatemalans also use the juice to produce a cider-like drink.
 Other uses include the typical jams, jellies, and different preserved variants.

 Health Benefits of the Hog Plum

-The hog plum is also very high in calcium, which is needed by the heart and nerves for proper functioning.
+They’re also very high in calcium, which the heart and nerves need for proper functioning.